lmc-eu/spirit-design-system/packages/web/src/scss/components/UNSTABLE_ActionLayout/README.md

 ### ⚠️ DEPRECATION NOTICE

-The component will be deleted in the next major version.
+The component will be deleted in the next version.
 Use [Flex][flex-component] component instead.

 [What are deprecations?][readme-deprecations]